Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/ionic-adding-a-side-menu.md

 Inside the ion-router-outlet, our pages get loaded, and yes, this includes even the tab bar.

-So this is where we can extend with something called an `ion-menu`.
+So this is where we can extend with an `ion-menu`.

 It will look like this: